Do UK business and management courses communicate teaching effectively?

 How do industry partnerships and placements add value?

 Partnerships extend learning and connect theory to practice, even where placements are relatively marginal in this discipline.
 Make aims, schedules and quality expectations explicit to students and hosts, and ensure academic oversight links practical activity back to taught frameworks.
-Keep communications simple: one channel for approvals and updates, a short checklist for students before starting, and a quick post-placement reflection template to feed insights into curriculum improvement.
+Keep communications simple: one channel for approvals and updates, a short checklist for students before starting, and a quick post-placement reflection template that feeds insights into curriculum improvement.

 Which innovative teaching approaches make the greatest difference?